The-Irrational-Pi/The-Irrational-Pi/README.md

 🎓 I'm a researcher with interests in macroeconomics, financial markets and time series modeling.

-💼 Currently working on VAR models including SVAR and TVP VAR, using MATLAB and Python.
+💼  I have 15+ years of experience across diverse roles and firms, including PwC, ING, NN, and Saxo Bank.

 📚 I’m especially interested in applications of VAR models in economic forecasting.
+Currently working on VAR models including SVAR and TVP VAR, using MATLAB and Python.

 ---